rsz_1m_garden_pic

 Assess your financial situation:

 Lenders will want to understand your finances and creditworthiness.
-You will need your payslips, proof of bonuses and up-to-date accounts if you are self-employed or running a limited company.
-Check if you know your exact income from all sources, your savings balances, and debt levels.
+If you are self-employed or running a limited company, you will need your payslips, proof of bonuses, and up-to-date accounts.
+Check if you know your exact income from all sources, your savings balances, and your debt levels.

 Determine your maximum property price: